coda/packs-sdk/docs/guides/basics/parameters/index.md

 Scream("What is this", character: "?")
 ```

-In this case the `text` and `character` parameters would be set, but the `volume` parameter would be undefined, and therefore use it's default value of `3`.
+In this case the `text` and `character` parameters would be set, but the `volume` parameter would be undefined, and therefore use its default value of `3`.

 ## Suggested values

 As a convenience to users of your Pack, you can provide a suggested value for a parameter.
 When they use your formula the default will be pre-populated in the formula editor, action dialog, etc. The user is then free to edit or replace it this value.

 To add a suggested value to a parameter set the field `defaultValue` to the value you'd like to use.
-The suggested value must be of the same type as the parameter, for example a number parameter must have a number as it's suggested default value.
+The suggested value must be of the same type as the parameter, for example a number parameter must have a number as its suggested default value.

 ```ts
 coda.makeParameter({